Harshita0502/SteganoScan/README.md

-# StegnoScan
+# SteganoScan
-StegnoScan is a Python-based digital forensics tool designed for steganography analysis and forensic examinations.
+SteganoScan is a Python-based digital forensics tool designed for steganography analysis and forensic examinations.
 This versatile tool assists in uncovering hidden information within various file types while providing a range of forensic analysis capabilities.

 ## Features:
 Steganography Analysis: Detects and extracts concealed data within images, audio, videos, and documents.